Undergraduate Course: Computational Cognitive Science (INFR10054)

 - Demonstrate an awareness of the most important computational approaches to cognitive modelling, by being able to use these approaches to formalise theories that are couched in potentially vague and ambiguous terms (e.g., natural language).

-- Use existing modelling tools (e.g., Cogent or Matlab) to design and test computer implementations of cognitive models (both existing models from the literature and simple models they have designed themselves).
+- Implement and test cognitive models, including existing models from the literature and simple models they have designed themselves.

 |Computational Modeling of Cognition and Behavior|